Vearso/MobileLibrary/README.md

 communicate with others.
 In the project I use google books API and firebase for managing users and storing their data.

+There is also a dark mode, you can change information about you and password.
+<h2>In the future</h2>
+I plan to add contacts and live chat in this application.
 <h2>Installing</h2>
 All your need is git and npm